woniland/ski_jump/instructions/4-CEO.md

 ### Issues

-**Step 1:** Open three Issues to track the status of the three groups in Exercise A.
+**Step 1:** Open three Issues to track the status of the three groups in Exercise B.

 #### CEO Issue